-The Existing Ordinary Shares are listed on the premium listing segment of the Official List maintained by the FCA and traded on the London Stock Exchange plo's main market for listed securities and listed on NASDAQ Stockholm.
+The Existing Ordinary Shares are listed on the premium listing segment of the Official List maintained by the FCA and traded on the London Stock Exchange ple's main market for listed securities and listed on NASDAQ Stockholm.
 Application will be made to the FCA for the New Ordinary Shares to be admitted to the premium listing segment of the Official List and to the London Stock Exchange for the New Ordinary Shares (nil and fully paid) to be admitted to trading on the main market.
 It is expected that LSE Admission will become effective and that dealings on the main market will commence in the New Ordinary Shares (nil paid) at 8.00 a.m.
 (London time) on 2 October 2018.
 Application will also be made to NASDAQ Stockholm AB for the Swedish Subscription Rights and the New Ordinary Shares to be listed on NASDAQ Stockholm.
 The prospectus has been passported into Sweden pursuant to Chapter 2, Section 36 of the Swedish Financial Instruments Trading Act (Sw: lagen (1991:980) om handel med finansiella instrument).
-It is expected that Stockholm Rights Admission will become effective and that dealings on NASDAQ Stockholm in the Swedish Subscription Rights will commence (for normal settlement) at 9.00 a.m.
-(Stockholm time) on 2 October 2018 and that Stockholm Admission will become effective and that dealings on NASDAQ Stockholm in the New Ordinary Shares will commence (for normal settlement) at 9.00 a.m.
+It is expected that Stockholm Rights Admission will become effective and that dealings on NASDAQ Stockholm Admission will become effective and that dealings on NASDAQ Stockholm Admission will become effective and that dealings on NASDAQ Stockholm in the Swedish Subscription Rights will commence (for normal settlement) at 9.00 a.m.
 (Stockholm time) on 31 October 2018.